 4. Create Eye-Catching Pins

-Now, this is a biggie, really.
-And not just on Pinterest, whether it’s Facebook, Twitter or Instagram, eye-catching images win the race every single time.
+Want another hack to get followers on Pinterest and other sites such as Facebook, Twitter or Instagram?
+Creating eye-catching images wins the race every single time.
 Remember, we humans are visual creatures.
 We love bright colors that catch our attention.

 So, let’s look at how eye-catching pins helped me on Pinterest.